latitude-dev/latitude/README.md

 This will start the development server and open the sample app in your browser.

-## Install CLI

-To use the Latitude CLI, you need to have Node.js installed on your machine.
-You can download it from the [official website](https://nodejs.org/en).

-Run the following command to install the Latitude CLI globally:

-`npm install -g @latitude-data/cli`

 ## Community

 The Latitude community can be found on